FilipeReynaud/todo-app/README.md

 Technologies used:

 -   React for building the user interface.
 -   Redux for state management.
-Normally, given the simplicity of the task at hand, I would just use React `useState`.
-However, Redux is a tool that I wanted to learn ever since I started developing with React so I took the oportunity to learn it while I developed this assignment.
 -   Material UI as a repository of React components ready to be used.
 -   React Router to create the routing between the webapp's pages.
 -   Proptypes to add a type layer to all components of the webapp and ease their development as well as their debugging.